-- International Experience: Students can choose from short-term programs of a few weeks to a full semester abroad based on their interests and academic plans.
+- Study Abroad: Students can choose from short-term programs of a few weeks to a full semester abroad based on their interests and academic plans.
 Combined with the International Studies requirement, CALS students develop the skills needed to successfully interact, motivate, and work with a culturally diverse population.

-- Leadership Education: CALS has many opportunities for students to learn about and practice leadership including a leadership seminar, a leadership retreat, student organizations, and college committees.
+- Leadership and Student Organizations: CALS has many opportunities for students to get involved and practice leadership, including student organizations (over 30 in CALS and more than 1,000 campus-wide) and college committees.

 - Mentored Research / Independent Study: UW–Madison is known for its cutting-edge research.
 Students have the opportunity to be part of the discovery process by earning academic credit.